EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 echo -e "\nResource Discovery is READY"
 ```

-### Protected Transactional Catalogue
+### Protected Transactional Endpoint

-The default public catalogue is intended for discovery.
+The default public catalogue endpoint is intended for discovery.
 Transactional writes are disabled on the public endpoint.

-When `RESOURCE_DISCOVERY_ENABLE_IAM=yes`, a second catalogue is deployed at:
+When `RESOURCE_DISCOVERY_ENABLE_IAM=yes`, a second catalogue endpoint is deployed at:

 `https://resource-catalogue-protected.${INGRESS_HOST}`